Beyond the Beach: The Must-Visit Cenotes Around Cancún

 Not very many people know about this cenote.
 In turn, it’s one of the cenotes near Cancun that are relatively less crowded and offer a more natural feel.
 There is a path in the jungle that you use to walk all across its perimeter.

-Aktun Ha is a natural pool of crystal-clear water located near Tulum, which is quite substantive in size.
+Aktun Ha is a natural pool of crystal-clear water located near Tulum, which is quite substantial in size.
 It only costs 50 MXN per person, with an additional 20 MXN for a life vest.

 If you choose the diving option, the entry fee for that is 250 MXN (diving costs not included).